-Find out who was crowned this year's Outdoor Photographer of the Year and Young Outdoor Photographer of the Year
+Find out who was crowned 2018's Outdoor Photographer of the Year and Young Outdoor Photographer of the Year

-Speaking of the competition head judge Steve Watkins, editor of Outdoor Photography magazine, said, “The judges were blown away by the quality of work that we looked at this year, and it shows that the world of outdoor photography is thriving like never before, thanks to the hard work, fresh thinking and deep passion brought by the photographers.
-There were so many outstanding images and it was incredibly tough to boil it all down to the final selection; those photographs that just had an extra edge and impact to them, whether in terms of creative or technical expertise, or both.
+Competition head judge Steve Watkins, editor of Outdoor Photography magazine, said: “The judges were blown away by the quality of work that we looked at this year.
+It shows that the world of outdoor photography is thriving like never before, thanks to the hard work, fresh thinking and deep passion brought by the photographers.
+There were so many outstanding images and it was incredibly tough to boil it all down to the final selection; those photographs just had an extra edge and impact to them, whether in terms of creative or technical expertise, or both.
 The competition is going from strength to strength, with the quality bar being raised each year.”

-The Young Outdoor Photographer of the year was named as Riccard Marchegiana, from Italy with his shot of Simien National Park, Ethiopia.
+Riccardo Marchegiani, from Italy, won the Young Outdoor Photographer of the Year for his shot of the gelada monkeys in Simien Mountains National Park, Ethiopia.